seamplex/libreblackjack-v01/README.md

 $ make check
 ```

 The subdirectory `players` contains some automatic players that play against LibreBlackjack.
-These players are coded in different languages and communicate with LibreBlackjack in a variery of ways in order to illustrate the design basis:
+These players are coded in different languages and communicate with LibreBlackjack in a variety of ways in order to illustrate the design basis:

  * `00-internal-player` uses the internal player that defaults to playing one million hands of basic strategy
  * `02-always-stand`, using the UNIX tool `yes` this player always says “stand” into the standard output (which is piped to libreblackjack’s standard input) no matter what the cards are